saltyorg/docs/docs/reference/multiple-instances.md

     sonarr_instances: ["sonarrhd", "sonarr4k", "sonarranime", "sonarrkids"]
     ```

-    is valid if you want `sonarrhd` to be your primary instance instead of `sonarr`, but
+    is valid if you want `sonarrhd` to be your primary instance instead of `sonarr`.

     ```yaml
     sonarr_instances: ["sonarr4k", "sonarranime", "sonarrkids"]
     ```

-    will make your primary instance `sonarr4k`, skipping the standard `sonarr` instance entirely.
+    would shift the primary instance to `sonarr4k` and create only those three instances.

 Given the first example, `sb install sonarr` would install: